move-coop/parsons/docs/google.rst

 Google
 ======

+Google Cloud services allow you to upload and manipulate Tables as spreadsheets (via GoogleSheets) or query them as SQL database tables (via GoogleBigQuery).
+You can also upload/store/download them as binary objects (via GoogleCloudStorage).
+Finally, Google offers an API for civic information using GoogleCivic.

-Google Cloud services utilize a credentials JSON file for authentication.
-If you are the administrator of your Google Cloud account, you can generate them in the `Google Cloud Console APIs and Services <https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.116342342.-1334320118.1565013288>`_.
+For all of these services you will need to enable the APIs for your Google Cloud account and obtain authentication tokens to access them from your scripts.
+If you are the administrator of your Google Cloud account, you can do both of these at `Google Cloud Console APIs and Services <https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.116342342.-1334320118.1565013288>`_.

 .. _gbq: